Rick Bauer: Professional career

-Bauer was released by the Orioles after the 2005 season and signed a minor league contract with Texas in November 2005.
-He was called up to the Rangers April 7, 2006, and remained with the team throughout the 2006 season.
-In 57 relief appearances and one start, he pitched 71 innings and posted a 3–1 record with two saves and a career-best 3.55 ERA.
+Bauer was released by the Orioles after the 2005 season and signed a minor league contract with the Texas Rangers on November 9, 2005.
+He was called up to the Rangers on April 7, 2006, and remained with the team throughout the 2006 season.
+In 57 appearances (one start), Bauer pitched 71 innings and posted a 3–1 record with two saves and a career-best 3.55 ERA.
 He was not available to pitch the final week of the season because of tendinitis in his pitching shoulder.